Sub-nanometer 3D morphometric precision of polarisation-resolved wide-field optical extinction microscopy determines the roundness of individual gold nanospheres: Results and Discussion

 For a spherical NP, the polarisation direction should not affect the measured \siex, and thus we expect the difference $\delta_\sigma = \sirad-\siexl$ to be negligible.
 The histograms of \delsig\ are shown in \Fig{fig:sigma_plots}b, and we find for channels with large cross-sections $\Lambda=\{\lone,\,\ltwo,\,\lthr\}$ a shift towards $\delsig>0$ of relative magnitude $\delsig/\siexl$ below 3\%, while for the other channels \delsig\ is dominated by noise, shown as gray bars.
-To explain this small shift we recall the ``long shadow'' effect\cite{PayneSPIE19} which arises from the illumination covering an oblique angular range while referencing to the intensity transmitted through the imaged sample plane.
+To explain this small shift, we recall the ``long shadow'' effect,\cite{PayneSPIE19} which arises from the illumination covering an oblique angular range while referencing to the intensity transmitted through the imaged sample plane.
 The \NA\ of the condenser and the intensity distribution in its BFP provide the weighting of the illumination angles at the sample, from which we calculate the long-shadow factor used.
 However, the transmission of the condenser and objective for oblique angles is polarisation-dependent, due to the reflections on the lens surfaces, which are generally lower for p polarisation compared to s polarisation.
 Radial polarisation is purely p polarised, while linear polarisation contains equal parts of s and p polarised light.
 Considering that the long-shadow factor is increasing with incidence angle,\cite{PayneSPIE19} the higher transmission at higher angles for radial polarisation creates an illumination with a higher long-shadow factor.
-We explore in \Fig{SM-fig:multi} the shape retrieval when compensating the shift by reducing the measured \sirad\ by a factor $0.97$, showing a slightly improved shape retrieval.
+This systematic error can be approximately compensated by reducing the measured \sirad\ by a factor $0.97$, having an effect explored below.
 One could also speculate that a preferential orientation of the NPs on the surface creates the difference.
 However, we would expect in such a case that NPs preferentially lie flat on the surface, providing a larger binding surface, which would lead to a higher cross-section for in-plane fields, opposite to what is observed.